HPInc/cloud_deployment_scripts/CloudFormation/README.md

 For more information about CAS Manager, please visit https://www.teradici.com/web-help/cas_manager/current/
 ### Requirements
-- existing VPC
+- must be used in a region where Document DB is available
-- existing subnet
+- existing VPC with at least 2 subnets
 - existing EC2 Key pair

 ### Quick create stack